Q: How do I know if I need a new roof?

 A: The Texas Department of Insurance recommends that after your home has suffered a loss you should take three very important steps.
 One, file a claim, two, prevent the damage from getting worse, and three, begin to collect estimates.
 Great news!
-With one phone call to Final Cut Roofing, we can provide you with a remedy so that you could be on your way to completing all three steps in no time.
+With one phone call to Final Cut Roofing and Construction, LLC, we can provide you with a remedy so that you could be on your way to completing all three steps in no time.

 Q: Does a claim raise my premium and can my insurance company drop me?

 A: Insurance companies recognize two types of claims, one that is called a peril and one that is called a hazard.
 Generally, perils such as wind storms, hail storms, lighting, and other related catastrophes fall under the category of “perils.”
 These “perils” may not necessarily raise your premium and/or your insurance company may not necessarily cancel your policy.
 The reason is because there may have not been any steps that you could have taken to prevent them from happening.
 However, you should still contact your agent to check what type of policy you are under.

 Q: How long does it take for my insurance company to process a claim?

 A: Upon immediately after placing your claim, your insurance company is obligated to respond to your claim within 10 business days.
 If a loss has accrued your insurance company must provide you with a portion of the expenses within 30 days.
 You will also be allowed one year from the date of loss to file and/or collect all of your insurance proceeds.
 In some cases your insurance company may allow a three to six month extension with a written request.
 In most cases, insurance companies are eager to have your claim processed and closed within 6 to 8 weeks depending on how fast you are able to make the necessary repairs.